5 ways to decompress from holiday financial stress

 2. Review possible gift returns

-If you’re wondering what grandma was thinking sending an XXL sweater from a department store after you dropped weight this year, or why your neighbors thought a calendar for the year ending in a matter of days was a good idea, fish out that gift receipt.
+If you received a gift that didn’t meet your expectations, fish out that gift receipt.
 You may be able to take the items back where they came from for store credit and pick out something you really need.
 This will help you save money on this year’s planned purchases because you won’t have to shell out your savings or charge to credit (thank you, grandma and neighbors).
-Exchanging unwanted gifts for something you’ll truly use will also relieve any guilt over ‘returning’ a present.
-Feeling that holiday financial stress just melt away?
+Exchanging unwanted gifts for something you’ll truly use will also relieve any guilt over returning a present.
+Aren’t you feeling that holiday financial stress just melt away?

 3. Send in all rebates

-Many big ticket items, including computers, televisions and music systems, were sold with a rebate offer during the holiday season.
-Make sure you’ve taken full advantage of these offers so you are getting the cash back you deserve.
-If you didn’t get around to sending in all of the rebate information in the middle of holiday excitement, now’s the time to help prevent holiday financial stress.
-Many offers do have expiration dates.
-On the plus side, retailers are making it easier to send in rebates via smartphone, which can be helpful if you’re on the go in the new year.
+Many big-ticket items, including computers, televisions, and music systems, were sold with a rebate offer during the holiday season.
+Make sure you’ve taken full advantage of these rebate offers so you’re getting the cash back.
+While many rebate offers have an expiration date for redemption, retailers are making it easier to send in rebates via smartphone, which can be helpful if you’re on the go in the new year.
 Sending in all rebate materials early means you’ll have extra cash to pay off debt or simply restore your savings account.

 4. Take advantage of post-holiday sales

-The last thing you want to think about after taking down your seasonal decor is… buying more holiday decorations.
+The last thing you want to think about after taking down your seasonal decor is buying more holiday decorations.
 But holiday decorations and Christmas trees conveniently go on clearance right after the holidays.
-Buying them on sale now means you won’t have to pay full price next year, which may also help you reduce future holiday financial stress.
+Buying them on sale after Christmas means you won’t have to pay full price the following year, which may also help you reduce future holiday financial stress.

 You’ll also find plenty of markdowns on popular items in the new year.
-In January, for example, you may see discounts on fitness equipment, open-box electronics (tech that has been opened and returned) and linens, according to RetailMeNot, a coupon website.
-If these and other discounted items are in your budget for the new year, buy them now while deals are available to save money on new purchases.
+In January, for example, you may see discounts on fitness equipment, open-box electronics (tech that has been opened and returned), and linens.
+If these and other discounted items are in your budget for the new year, you should buy them while the deals are available to save money on new purchases.
 Find a deal so good you just can’t pass it up?
-Make the purchase, put the gift away for next holiday season and cross one extra person off of your shopping list.
+Make the purchase, put the gift away for next holiday season, and cross one extra person off your shopping list.
+You might be surprised how much you can save over the holidays with this tip.

 When shopping post-holiday sales, consider using a rewards checking account to get the most out of your spending.
-With Discover Cashback Debit, for example, you can earn 1% cash back on up to $3,000 in debit card purchases each month.1 To help reduce your holiday financial stress even further, sign up to have your cashback bonus automatically deposited into a Discover Online Savings Account, where it can earn a high interest rate to help you achieve your financial goals.
+With Discover® Cashback Debit, for example, you can earn 1% cash back on up to $3,000 in debit card purchases each month.1 To help reduce your financial stress over the holidays even further, sign up to have your Cashback Bonus automatically deposited into a Discover Online Savings Account, where it can earn interest to help you achieve your financial goals.

 5. Set three-month budget goals

 Starting off the year with short-term goals can make managing your holiday financial stress much easier.
-Budgeting is all about baby steps.
+Want to learn the basics of budgeting?
+It’s all about baby steps.
 Setting a three-month budget goal can help you stay focused.
-Start tracking all of your expenses, and create a realistic spending plan for the rest of winter.
-By cutting back on non-essentials—dining out, entertainment, new clothes—funds can be put toward paying down debt and stepping up your savings.
+Start tracking all of your expenses, and create a realistic spending plan.
+By cutting back on non-essentials—dining out, entertainment, new clothes—extra funds can be put toward paying down debt and stepping up your savings.

-As the new year unfolds, review your budget on a regular basis and make adjustments for any increases in expenses, new credit card debt or new loans.
+As the new year unfolds, review your budget on a regular basis, and adjust for any increases in expenses, new credit card debt, or new loans.

 If you went beyond your budget this holiday season, use this opportunity to review your finances and make some tweaks to your spending habits.
 You’ll be on a healthy financial track, and feel good about it, before you know it.